 Not only does it make a beautiful display, but these are some of my favorite boards to use because of their size and shape.
 They are displayed right off the kitchen, so they are easily accessible when I want to use them.
 Hanging these cutting boards on the wall is by far and away one of the most popular ways I have shared on Instagram and it’s one of my favorites in the farmhouse too, that’s why it’s number one.

-Display on the counter or a shelf.
+Display on the Counter or a Shelf

 Another great way to display (store) your wood cutting boards is on the kitchen counter or a shelf.
 You can use one or a few cutting boards clustered together against the wall.
 They make a great backdrop for displaying other pieces such as bowls of fruit, books, candles, and small plants.

-Use as riser or tray.
+Use as Riser or Tray

 I love to use my biggest cutting board as a riser or a tray in the middle of my kitchen island.
 The wood is the perfect contrast against the granite and adds warmth to the space.
 I usually put a vase with flowers, a candle, and a bowl of fruit on it.

 That’s right, I said it, “Make.”
 I have an incredibly inexpensive and easy wood cutting board DIY for you.
 With a thrifted, wood cutting board, a knob I had leftover from a previous project, and a hanging jar I had laying around the farmhouse, I made an easy wood cutting board sconce.
 You can make your own hanging jar with an inexpensive piece that I’ve linked here.
-Fill the jar with flowers or the season or put a candle in it.
+Fill the jar with flowers for the season or put a candle in it.
 It makes a beautiful wall decor piece for a kitchen or breakfast nook.

 DIY Hanging Cutting Board Decor